IHavePortableBrain/VKrAr/README.md

+compile archiver code then determine path to archiver.exe in GUI process component

 # Archiver
 A C Program which has the capability to archive files, unpack an archive file, display data about an archive file,